 There are a wide range of job opportunities for English graduates.
 Writing and analytical skills are transferable and necessary in almost every field.
 Many graduate courses welcome Literature majors, such as Law, Journalism, and Marketing schools.
 Obtaining a degree in English provides a path to a plethora of different careers, not confined to the field of literature.
 Some possibilities include:

 - English tutor

-Contrary to popular belief, choosing a school based on rankings is not the best way to assure a top-notch education.
+Contrary to popular belief, choosing a school based on rankings is not always the best way to assure the best education, or the best school for you.
 Instead, review a university's faculty profiles for professors' areas of expertise.
 For example, if an international student is interested in multicultural literature, he or she should be looking for a university where two or more professors specialize in multicultural genres.
-If one is interested is a specific time period in British literature, the university of choice would be one that has an expert on this period on hand!
-To even further help a student make a decision, these professors can be contacted by email and their published works or studies can also be accessed online!
+To support the decision-making process, you should research published works by faculty professors online.
+You can also often contact the professors via email.
 The best program is a program that can help you develop your area of interest.
-This becomes especially relevant if you later decide to pursue graduate studies!
+This becomes especially relevant if you later decide to pursue graduate studies.